 Data Center Infrastructure:

-Data Center is referred to as a physical location or a facility that hosts the bunch of networked IT/Telecom equipment (such as computer servers, storage and networking devices etc.) to store and process business-critical data and to run applications of an organization which are required to support their own or its customer’s business.
+Data Center is referred to as a physical location or a facility that hosts a bunch of networked IT/Telecom equipment (such as computer servers, storage, and networking devices, etc.) to store and process business-critical data and to run applications of an organization which are required to support their own or its customer’s business.

-Usually, a typical Data Center Infrastructure consists of:
+Usually, a typical Data Center Infrastructure consists of the following:

 - Storage Arrays